kaustubhsridhar/openpi_regent_droid/README_new.md

 # You can see full form of these commands in bashrc
 # The conda env was created by cloning the droid_wliang conda env and then `pip install -e .` in the franka_ksridhar folder
-# You can see output at franka_ksridhar/data/date
+# You can see output at franka_ksridhar/data/success/date

+# copy the demos from the franka laptop to the folder here
+rsync -avzP -e 'ssh' franka@10.103.129.112:~/franka_ksridhar/data/success/2025-03-08 regent_droid_preprocessing/collected_demos/
 ```

 * Process the collected demos as follows